 Kids playing aroundnd water slide at Meade park and aquatic center

-What Parents Love: The aquatic center is a big hit with families, offering everything from kiddie pools and a lazy river to lap swimming.
+Highlights: The water park is a big hit with families, with a zero-depth entry pool for little kids, slides of various sizes, a lazy river, and more.
 The park is perfect for an all-day visit, with plenty of picnic tables and shaded spots.

 8. Meadow Creek Gardens: Cultivating Community and Nature